GlycanML/GlycanML/README.md

 # GlycanML: A Multi-Task and Multi-Structure Benchmark for Glycan Machine Learning

-This is the official codebase of the paper [GlycanML: A Multi-Task and Multi-Structure Benchmark for Glycan Machine Learning].
+This is the official codebase of the paper [GlycanML: A Multi-Task and Multi-Structure Benchmark for Glycan Machine Learning](https://arxiv.org/pdf/2405.16206).

 [Minghao Xu](https://chrisallenming.github.io),
 Yunteng Geng*,